Hyman S. Lehman

-Hyman S. Lebman aka Hyman S. Lehman or Hymie Lebman (1903–1990) was a San Antonio, Texas, gunsmith and leather worker.
+Hyman S. Lebman aka Hyman S. Lehman or Hymie Lebman (January 22, 1903 – September 22, 1990) was a Ukrainian-American gunsmith and leather worker based in San Antonio, Texas.
 Working out of his saddlery shop and gun store at 111 South Flores Street in San Antonio, Lebman provided specialized and custom-made weaponry to several well-known bank robbers and outlaws during the Great Depression.

 United States court documents refer to Lehman as Hyman Saul Lebman.
-Lebman's son, Marvin Lebman, who worked with his father in his gun and saddlery shop from 1937 to 1976, spells his father's name as Lebman.
+Lebman's eldest son, Marvin Lebman (September 10, 1927 – July 16, 2016), who worked with his father in his gun and saddlery shop from 1937 to 1976, spelled his father's name as Lebman.